red fox - © Patty HoytProjects

-Red Foxes have been recorded in habitats as diverse as tundra, desert and forest, as well as in city centres (including London, Paris, Stockholm, etc.).
+Red Foxes have been recorded in habitats as diverse as tundra, desert (though not extreme deserts) and forest, as well as in city centres (including London, Paris, Stockholm, etc.).
 Natural habitat is dry, mixed landscape, with abundant "edge" of scrub and woodland.
-They are also abundant on moorlands, mountains (even above the treeline, known to cross alpine passes), deserts, sand dunes and farmland from sea level to 4,500 m.
-In the UK, they generally prefer mosaic patchworks of scrub, woodland and farmland.
-Red foxes flourish particularly well in urban areas.
+They are also abundant on moorlands, mountains (even above the treeline, known to cross alpine passes), sand dunes and farmland from sea level to 4,500 m.
+In the United Kingdom, they generally prefer mosaic patchworks of scrub, woodland and farmland.
+Red Foxes flourish particularly well in urban areas.
 They are most common in residential suburbs consisting of privately owned, low-density housing and are less common where industry, commerce or council rented housing predominates (Harris and Smith 1987).
-In many habitats, foxes appear to be closely associated with man, even thriving in intensive agricultural areas.
+In many habitats, foxes appear to be closely associated with people, even thriving in intensive agricultural areas.

-The main threats include habitat degradation, loss, and fragmentation, and exploitation, and direct and indirect persecution.
-However, the Red Fox's versatility and eclectic diet are likely to ensure their persistence despite changes in landscape and prey base.
+Threats to this species are highly localized and include habitat degradation, loss, and fragmentation, and exploitation, and direct and indirect persecution.
+For example, a regional red list assessment in Mongolia (Clark and Munkhbat 2006) classified the species as Near Threatened mainly due to overhunting, while in South Korea, Red Foxes have experienced declines due to habitat loss and poaching and is generally considered extinct (Yu et al. 2012).
+However, their general versatility and eclectic diet are likely to ensure their persistence despite changes in landscape and prey base.
 Culling may be able to reduce numbers well below carrying capacity in large regions (Heydon and Reynolds 2000), but no known situations exist where this currently threatens species persistence on any geographical scale.
-There are currently bounties on subspecies V. v. pusilla (desert foxes) in Pakistan to protect game birds such as Houbara bustards (Chlamydotis undulata macqueenii), with a high hunting value.
+Red Foxes have caused considerable damage where they have been introduced; their impacts on Australian fauna has been particularly well documented; control takes place by setting baits impregnated with 1080 (sodium fluoroacetate).